kalmanolah/kalmanolah.github.io/content/pages/about.md

 ### Me

-If we perform _a lot_ of cherry-picking, I would describe myself as a perfectionistic, at times stubborn yet generally easy-going person.
+If we perform _a lot_ of cherry-picking, I would describe myself as a perfectionistic, stubborn person.
+I dislike bugs, spiders and extreme heat.

-I'm not a big fan of bugs and spiders, which is one of the primary reasons for me preferring winter over summer.

-Being introverted and socially inept by nature, my social circle has turned out relatively small as a result.

-My defence mechanism of choice is humor.
+I'm also a neat freak.
+My defence mechanism of choice is humor. &#128517;

-My passion lies in making stuff.
-My strong point lies in analyzing stuff.
+I like making stuff, be it software, games, circuits or even furniture.

 ### Work

-I help save the world from proprietary software and technologies as an Open Source Consultant at [Inuits][2], together with a bunch of amazing people.
+I help save the world from proprietary software as an Open Source Consultant (read: jack-of-all-trades) at [Inuits][2], together with a bunch of amazing people.
 It's like being a superhero, except I also get paid.

 ### Technical

-I'm a pretty big fan of all things technical, which has lead to me having a pretty broad skillset.
+I like to believe that I'm pretty good in turning an unknown unknown into a known unknown.
+I generally let the internet take it from there.

+Due to my interests I have obtained a skillset that I would say is pretty *broad*, for lack of a better word.

-If you feel like checking out what I mean by that, you are always welcome to take a look at [my Github page][3] or [my LinkedIn profile][4].
+You are always welcome to take a look at [my Github page][3] or [my LinkedIn profile][4].

 ### Hobbies